 If you’re not participating in the program, now may be the time to give it a try.

 The WOTC program encourages employers to hire people who often have a difficult time finding a job.
 The targeted groups under WOTC include people such as military veterans, food stamps recipients, ex-felons, summer youth employees, and the long-term unemployed.
-You can find a full list of WOTC target groups by clicking here.
+You can find a full list of WOTC target groups by clicking visiting the IRS page.

 Simply by hiring employees you need, you can generate additional income for your organization.
 Helping the people in these target groups to find jobs also helps your organization provide a recognized benefit to your community.